 7. Sharberian Husky

-They are likely to pick up on the intelligence of the Husky parent, but may have the temperament mellowed out by the laid-back demeanor of a Beagle.
+They may pick up on the intelligence of the Husky parent, but may have the temperament mellowed out by the laid-back demeanor of a Beagle.
 This works together to make them relatively easy to train and helps them fit in well with larger families.

-RECOMMENDED: 30 Bizarre Beagle Mixed Breeds
+READ MORE: 30 Bizarre Beagle Mixes

 9. Aussie Siberian

 Needless to say, small apartments just won’t do.
 Instead, these dogs need outdoor spaces, preferably large yards, where they can let out their energy.
 Overall, Aussie Siberians are very sweet dogs that develop a strong sense of loyalty to their families.

-RECOMMENDED: 18 Most Interesting Aussie Mixes
+READ MORE: 18 Amazing Aussie Mixes

 Here’s a designer breed with some seriously ancient roots.
 Not only are Siberian Huskies an old breed, but the Canaan Dog may have been domesticated as far back as 4000 years ago.
 How many dog breeds have made it this far?

 But plenty has happened since, and now there is some debate as to what breeds make a Sibercaan.
-While the Canaan Dog is an accepted parent, some say the second parent should be a Siberian Husky, and others vote for the Native American Indian Dog.
+While the Canaan Dog is an accepted parent, some suggest the second parent should be a Siberian Husky, and others vote for the Native American Indian Dog.

 The good news is that this is one of the few Husky mixes that can do well in apartments or smaller houses.
 Just be sure that they still get daily walks and the occasional trip to a dog park.
 Hugs love to play, play and play more.

 12. Husky Jack

 Their coat can be any combination of red, sable, white, black, or grey along with markings that are various shades of brown, from light creams to darker tones.
 The Husky Jack also boasts a somewhat longer lifespan, with them regularly living up to 16 years.

 13. Pyrenees Husky

-Something you might notice from the Akita side is a tendency to clean itself after eating and to be generally fastidious around the house.
+Something you might notice from the Akita side is a tendency to clean themselves after eating, in addition to being generally fastidious around the house.
 And although they still require maintenance, it looks like they might be willing to lend a hand (or paw).

 15. Siberian Cocker

 Males tend to range between 13-20 inches tall, while females are generally 14-16 inches.
 The same goes for their weight, with some as light as 26 pounds, while others top out at 40.
 Regardless of size, they are fit and muscular when given proper exercise.

-Despite their athleticism, the Siberian Cocker goes about at a more moderate level of energy than other Husky crosses.
+Despite their athleticism, the Siberian Cocker has a more moderate level of energy when compared to other Husky crosses.
 This means that they can adapt much better to smaller homes and families with younger children.

-Another Husky mix that can be on the large side, the Chusky is not for the faint of heart.
-That is to say, prepare for heavy shedding and high maintenance.
+Another Husky mix that can be on the larger side, the Chusky is not for the faint of heart.
+That’s to say, prepare for heavy shedding and high maintenance.
 But if you put in the work, the Chusky can develop into a truly close companion.

 For these reasons, Chuskies are recommended for more experienced dog owners.
 And a single look at their thick, dense coats will tell you that they do much better in moderate to colder climates.
 Hot and sunny places…not so much.

 When you crossbreed an American Eskimo Dog with a Siberian Husky, you get a Huskimo.
-Loyal and playful, they display the expected high energy levels of a Husky mix and will need lots of exercise.
-Otherwise, if they don’t get enough stimulation, they can be harder to control.
+Loyal and playful, they have the expected high energy levels of most Husky mixes and will need lots of exercise.
+Otherwise, they may be difficult to control.

 A cross between the Australian Cattle Dog and the Siberian Husky, this breed really shines when it comes to intelligence.
 Both parent breeds are known to pack some serious brains, and it shows in this hybrid breed.

-Just like clever people, an Ausky will need to stave off boredom, so they do best with owners that can provide stimulating activities – herding, pulling, running, agility training, etc. Without it, they can feel under-stimulated, which manifests in uncooperative behavior.
+Just like clever people, an Ausky will need to stave off boredom, so they’ll thrive best with owners that can provide stimulating activities – herding, pulling, running, agility training, etc. Without it, they can feel under-stimulated, which manifests in uncooperative behavior.

 19. Siberian Boston